RobFaie/rob-mccloud/content/about.md

 ---

-Melbourne based Senior Developer at [Telstra Purple].
+Melbourne based Senior Systems Engineer at [Phocas Software].

-I work in the Telstra Purple DevSecOps team enabling all of [Telstra Purple] by automating everything and ensuring our people have the tools they need to succeed.
-The team is growing so [join.purple.telstra.com][JoinLink]
+I work in the Phocas Software IT team enabling all of [Phocas Software] by automating everything and ensuring our people have the tools they need to succeed.

 Daily Toolchain:

 - [Visual Studio Code]
 - [GitKraken]
-- [Azure]
-- [PowerShell Core]
+- [Workato]

 Qualifications:

-- Microsoft Certified: Azure Administrator Associate
 - Bachelor's of Computer Science at [Monash]
 - Diploma of Software Development at [Holmesglen]